 Temporary sites such as an exhibition, sports event, interview at a location related to TV Programme making, etc. In this case the PMSE could also be used either indoors or outdoors, in fixed or mobile manner.
 The nature of this use is temporary.

 The stationary sites could relatively easily be registered in a database, but there may be changes in the use of microphones within the site that may need to be registered.
 A simple approach to protect the site would be to define a protection zone around the sites.
+The protection zone could cover all use of WSDs (use of all channels be forbidden in the protection zone) or be defined only for the channels that are actually in use at the stationary site.
 The exact location of the stationary sites can also be defined relatively easily, coordinates could be used, or an address.

 Registration of the temporary sites would be a frequent task, thus an easy registration procedure should be employed.
+As part of the registration process, the microphones may get instructions on what channels to use in their location.

 A range of PMSE reference geometries are provided in Annex 6 showing illustrative coupling losses between a WSD and a PMSE receiver.
 Using these scenarios and the receiver protection ratios (given in ECC Report X1), the WSD e.i.r.p. limits can be calculated.